agr1997/532_MapReduce/README.md

 *Refer to Dylan Finkbeiner's repo for group submission.*

-[This is the one official submission that will be shared by Dylan Finkbeiner, Kathryn Ricci, and Arvind Govindaraja.]

 NOTE: Our design document can be found in the "docs" folder.

 ### INTRODUCTION